docker-blueprint/docker-blueprint.github.io/docs/commands/run.md

 hiding away the complex implementation details and instead providing a simple and user friendly command-line interface to your blueprint.

-Moreover, since blueprint commands are a part of the blueprint itself, they can be be conditionally enabled only with specific modules.
+Moreover, since blueprint commands are a part of the blueprint itself, they will be be conditionally enabled only with specific modules.

 ---